hekpomaht92/enet_sad/README.md

 # Enet_SAD_PyTorch

-This network is a implementation of [Learning Lightweight Lane Detection CNNs by Self Attention Distillation](https://arxiv.org/pdf/1908.00821.pdf), writion on PyTorch.
+This network is a implementation of [Learning Lightweight Lane Detection CNNs by Self Attention Distillation](https://arxiv.org/pdf/1908.00821.pdf), writing on PyTorch.